With music, you often don't have to translate it. It just affects you, and you don't know why.

 SAFIYA LESLIE: Musician, Producer, Engineer

-Safiya is currently pursuing a Dual degree in Music Production & Engineering and Music Business Entrepreneurship as well as a minor in Ethnomusicology at Berklee College of Music.
-During her time at Berklee, she has become a prominent and founding member of Riddim Symphony, A soca band where she has opened up for the likes of Dancehall Artist, Konshens and Reggae artist, Keznamdi.
-She also has her own band, Safiya and Friends, where she combines her reggae roots with her innate jazz style.
+Safiya is an alumni of the prestigious Professional Performance High School Arts School in NYC where she was trained classically by the National Chorale under the direction of Vagarshak Ohanyan from 2011-2015.
+She later attended Berklee College of Music which she is now an Alumni of Where she has a Dual degree in Music Production & Engineering and Music Business Entrepreneurship as well as a minor in Ethnomusicology.
+During her time at Berklee, she was a prominent and founding member of Riddim Symphony, A soca band where she has opened up for the likes of Dancehall Artist, Konshens and Reggae artist, Keznamdi.